 - With the possibility that a remote workforce could soon become reality, it’s not too late to begin researching available technologies that allow real-time collaboration without sharing an office or workspace.

 - If you haven’t already mobilized your workforce with Unified Communications or a similar content management platform, collaborative, cloud-based programs like Microsoft Teams, Skype, and many others can help facilitate ongoing collaboration-rich projects if a remote workforce becomes a reality.

 - Speak with your business technology partner about what solutions may be available and relevant to your business.

-Our formula includes a rapid respond to needs, resourceful resolution to issues and a real (maximized) return on technology investment.
+Our formula includes rapid response to needs, a resourceful resolution to issues, and a real (maximized) return on technology investment.
 This is never more true than during a time such as this.
 Is there a way we can be a relevant resource for your SMB and your business technology challenges?
 Please do not hesitate to reach out!